 For something completely different, check out the Jamala Wildlife Lodge.
 It’s a little further out, about 15 minutes to the west of the city (but, right next to the Arboretum!).
 However, it’s literally in the National Zoo and Aquarium.
 You can stay in bungalows or apartments adjacent to the animal enclosures with glass walls that look onto the lions.
 It’s possible here to wake up and feed a giraffe from your balcony and if that doesn’t sound like a good time, we’re not sure what does.
 Book your stay here.

-Image credit: Social Estate, Yarrh Wines, National Gallery of Australia, Daniel Morton, Questacon, Patissez, Pilot, Paranormal Wines, Bar Rochford, East Hotel, Ovolo Nishi, Jamala Wildlife Lodge
+Image credit: Bar Rochford, Social Estate, Yarrh Wines, National Gallery of Australia, Daniel Morton, Questacon, Patissez, Pilot, Paranormal Wines, Bar Rochford, East Hotel, Ovolo Nishi, Jamala Wildlife Lodge

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchase.